kongjun18/nvim-config/doc/README.md

    This is bug of `tools#scroll_adjacent_window()`.
 In insert mode, select code completion by coc.nvim, then scroll window, the cursor will move left.
 I have no idea why has this bug and how to fix it.
 I think the culprit could be autocmd related to cursor and window.

-6. When I install plugin, dein.vim blocks Vim. it is not a problem.
+6. When I install plugin, Vim goes stuck.
+    It is not a problem.
 Both dein.vim and Vim work normally.
 Type `ps as | grep git`, you will see many processes of Git.
 This proves dein.vim run perfectly.
 Please wait patiently.